hyperledger/indy-plenum/README.md

 ### Initializing Keep
 To run a node you need to generate its keys.
-The keys are stored in on disk in files in a location called `keep`.
+The keys are stored on disk in files in the location called `keep`.
 The  following generates keys for 4 nodes named `Alpha`, `Beta`, `Gamma` and `Delta` in the keep.
 The keep for node `Alpha` is located at `~/.plenum/Alpha`.
 ```